mailsac/mailsac-examples/about/faq.rst

 Where are my email attachments?
 -------------------------------

-For `private addresses, the Inbox App will allow you to download attachments <https://mailsac.com/app>`_.
-You can also `fetch private messages with POP3 <https://mailsac.com/docs/fetch-messages-with-pop3>`_ in your email client, such as Apple Mail or GMail.
+For `private addresses, the Inbox App will allow you to download attachments
+<https://mailsac.com/app>`_.
+You can also `fetch private messages with POP3
+<https://mailsac.com/docs/fetch-messages-with-pop3>`_ in your email client,
+such as Apple Mail or GMail.

-Disposable emails under public email addresses disallow downloading attachments - :ref:`you must download the entire message file, or fetch attachments programmatically using the API <doc_attachments>`.
+Disposable emails under public email addresses disallow downloading attachments
+- :ref:`you must download the entire message file, or fetch attachments programmatically using the API <doc_attachments>`.

-For private addresses, using the `Unified Inbox App <https://mailsac.com/app>`_, attachment files are downloadable.
+For private addresses, when using the `Unified Inbox App
+<https://mailsac.com/app>`_, attachment files are downloadable.

 Attachments cannot be hosted publicly for download because attachments often contain viruses and spam.

 Why would I use Mailsac?
 ------------------------
 Any time you need a temporary email address, just make one `up@mailsac.com`.

 If you need to test your email system, send it to mailsac.com - even for a custom domain.

 Other uses: